 Canada has a number of highly respected online brokerages to help you invest your money.
 An online, or discount brokerage, appeals to a wide range of investors.
 They are less expensive and offer low trading fees.
 And this makes them attractive to investors.

 An online broker builds an account they use to invest in high- or low-risk investments.
-Which investments they choose depend on your personal preferences and risk tolerance.
+Which investments they choose depends on your personal preferences and risk tolerance.
 This type of investing is all DIY.
 And this is great for those who know what they are doing, or if you invest in lower-risk options.
 You can most certainly pick higher-risk stocks.
-But you may not want to DIY these type of stocks unless you have a solid understanding of the market,
+But you may not want to DIY these types of stocks unless you have a solid understanding of the market,

 How Do Online Brokerages Work?